argilla-io/monitor-prompts-hf/README.md

-# monitor-prompts-hf
+# The Prompt Collective Dashboard
-A Gradio app to monitor annotation effort done by users using the Argilla HF Space over the prompt dataset
+A Gradio app to monitor a collective effort from the Open Source AI Community understanding and collecting good and diverse prompt.